box1273002/Entrepreneurship/Business_Plan.md

 The app will run on Android.

-We will utilise gamification, behavioral psychology, and simple finance-style mechanisms (coins, investments) to create a fun app that helps users break free from digital addiction or casual users who want to be purposeful with their time.
+We will utilise gamification, behavioral psychology, and simple finance-style mechanisms (coins, investments) to create a fun app that helps users break free from digital addiction or casual users who want to be purposeful with their time. _Our Functional and Non Functional Requirements for our project can be found in the appendix_.

 ### 1.5 Selling Points
 There are a number of things that set us apart from the competition.
 These are our five selling points: